Undergraduate Academic Programs / Departments / Courses

 This course examines the relationship between the health of free-living wild animals and their environment.
 The laboratory component of the course familiarizes the student with techniques of necropsy of a wide variety of mammalian and avian species, emphasizing comparative anatomy, recognition of basic macroscopic abnormalities, and harvesting techniques and basic identification of macroparasites.

 PREREQUISITE: Registration in the Bachelor of Wildlife Conservation Program and completion of Biology 1310 and Biology 2220.
 Note: students must be vaccinated for rabies.
+If space permits, and with permission of the Department, this course is also available for Biology majors who have completed Biology 1310 and Biology 2220 and meet the rabies vaccination requirements.
+Contact the Biology Department for details on availability and eligibility

 Four hours lecture, four hours laboratory per day for 2 weeks (summer intensive course)